 First phase: Saturn in the twelfth from the Moon

 The first phase begins when Saturn enters the sign immediately before your natal Moon.
 The twelfth house from the Moon is associated with expenditure, isolation, foreign environments, sleep, hidden matters, and inward life.
-Many natives experience this phase as a quiet drawing-inward.
+Many people experience this phase as a quiet drawing-inward.
 Career may continue, but the mind begins to feel that something is being asked of it.
 There is often a sense of withdrawal from the most public form of identity.
-Expenses may rise.
-Familiar comforts may feel less satisfying.
-The native begins to look more honestly at what has been avoided.
+Expenses may rise, familiar comforts may feel less satisfying, and the person begins to look more honestly at what has been avoided.

 This phase is rarely catastrophic on its own.
 It is more like a long evening that prepares the night.
-The native may not yet know what is being asked of them, but the question has begun to gather.
+The person may not yet know what is being asked, but the question has begun to gather.
 Spiritual practice, retreat, study, and inner work fit well here.
 Major outward decisions, especially impulsive ones, fit poorly.

 Second phase: Saturn over the Moon